adidier17/AuthorRank/paper/paper.md

 # Acknowledgements

-This effort was supported in part by the Jet Propulsion Laboratory (JPL), managed by the California Institute of Technology on behalf of NASA We acknowledge the support of the Foundry A-Team program and the encouragement and constructive criticism of Miles Pellazar and [Asitang Mishra](https://github.com/asitang).
+This effort was supported in part by the Jet Propulsion Laboratory (JPL), managed by the California Institute of Technology on behalf of NASA.
+We acknowledge the support of the Foundry A-Team program and the encouragement and constructive criticism of Miles Pellazar and [Asitang Mishra](https://github.com/asitang).
 We would also like to thank